 Stock held by the Group quoted in an active market is sorted to Level 1.
-There is no difference regarding valuation techniques for the years ended December 31, 2021 and 2020.
-There is no transfer between levels measured at fair value for the years ended December 31, 2021 and 2020.
+There is no difference regarding valuation techniques for the years ended December 31, 2022 and 2021.
+There is no transfer between levels measured at fair value for the years ended December 31, 2022 and 2021.

-(x) Financial risk management
+(w) Financial risk management